 The key film here was the German Expressionist classic The Cabinet of Dr Caligari (1919), which takes place in a realm of distorted and angular sets with stark and exaggerated lighting schemes.
 The eventual twist ending reveals this to be taking place inside the mind of a patient in an asylum where the sinister title doctor turns out to be the psychiatrist.
 This was remade as Dr Caligari (1989) and The Cabinet of Dr. Caligari (2005).
 Similar and possibly influenced by Dr Caligari was the Japanese film A Page of Madness (1926).

 Hugely influential was Roman Polanski’s Repulsion (1965), which takes place in the decaying mind of Catherine Deneuve and blurs between what is real and what is hallucination without any dividing line.
 Polanski also returned to the theme in The Tenant (1976) in which he plays a mousy man who is being driven to a state of paranoia and loss of his identity by neighbours.

-Other works influenced by Polanski include Ingmar Bergman’s Hour of the Wolf (1968) with Max Von Sydow as an artist haunted by hallucinations, David Cronenberg’s Spider (2002) with a mentally ill Ralph Fiennes, and Saint Maud (2019), a depiction of a nurse’s descent into religious hallucinations in her determination to save a dying patient’s soul.
+Other works influenced by Polanski include Ingmar Bergman’s Hour of the Wolf (1968) with Max Von Sydow as an artist haunted by hallucinations; David Cronenberg’s Spider (2002) with a mentally ill Ralph Fiennes; Saint Maud (2019), a depiction of a nurse’s descent into religious hallucinations in her determination to save a dying patient’s soul; and The Father (2020) with a dementia-ridden Anthony Hopkins caught in a bewildering series of shifting unreliable memories.
 A fascinating work here is the Finnish Love is a Treasure (2002), which depicts the interior mental spaces of real-life mentally ill people.

 Pink Floyd – The Wall (1982) takes place inside the drug-addled, mentally-decaying mind of a rock star.
 The subjective portrait still continues in works such as The Witch Who Came from the Sea (1976), Track 29 (1988), Lunatics: A Love Story (1991), Heavenly Creatures (1994), The 4th Dimension (2006), The Number 23 (2007), Darling (2015), Goddess of Love (2015), The Evil Within (2017) and The Lighthouse (2019).